AREA | PHYSICAL CHARACTER | MAIN FEATURES |

 Special Nature Reserve |

-Sand cat, Rueppell's fox, reintroduced oryx, gazelle, Houbara Bustard.
+Fenced, protected area established by NCWCD 175 km NE of Taif.
+Dramatic results achieved by keeping out camels, goats, allowing natural vegetation to flourish. | Sand cat, Rueppell’s fox, reintroduced oryx, gazelle, Houbara Bustard.
 Many breeding desert larks.
 115 birds recorded here.
 Lesser Kestrel, Corncrake, Egyptian Vulture, Griffon Vulture and many other birds. |

-Stretching for 40 kms and roughly 10 kms wide a steep granitic rock face rising 500 m above the Tihama plain and rising to 2600 m at Jabal Daka and Jabal Barad: the 'Cold Mountain'. |
+Taif Escarpment | Stretching for 40 kms and roughly 10 kms wide a steep granitic rock face rising 500 m above the Tihama plain and rising to 2600 m at Jabal Daka and Jabal Barad: the ‘Cold Mountain’. | Includes only place in Arabia where African and Mediterranean junipers overlap.
+Birds include Philby’s Grouse and Tristram’s Grackle. |

 Wadi Turabah and